rogual/csaw/README.txt

 Optionally, you can ask for a separate .h file containing only the interfaces, and omitting most function bodies.
-This is useful if you're compiling a library and you want to distribute a normal .h file to your users.
+This is useful if you're compiling a library and you want to distribute a normal .h file to your users, or if you have a large program which you'd like to compile in several translation units.
+In that case, you'd call csaw once for each unit, compile each to its own .o file, and link them together as usual.

 Features